Trump returns to campaign trail after bout with covid-19, amid criticism he is still not taking pandemic seriously

 Gandhi added that Trump’s desire to start vigorous campaigning is “unusual to say the least” and that she would “advise him to rest for about a week more, at least.”

-She also said she would encourage Trump to remain socially distanced and to wear a mask while on his multiple flights — something he did not do Monday as he boarded Air Force One en route to Florida — given the heightened risk of contracting other viral diseases, such as the flu.
+She also said she would encourage Trump to remain socially distanced and to wear a mask while on his flights — something he did not do Monday as he boarded Air Force One en route to Florida — given the heightened risk of contracting other viral diseases, such as the flu.

 Days before Trump caught the virus, he joked with donors at a fundraiser at his hotel in Washington that his aides were making him do too many events.
 Now, however, Trump has pushed his team to hold several events a day, fearful he is behind in the polls with just three weeks until Election Day.